 - Make sure you don’t show any favouritism if you have more than one grandchild.

-- Watch out for phrases like ‘Well we never did it like that…’ or ‘Don’t take any notice of that advice…’ or ‘It never did you any harm…’ Your child, the parent, has to find their own way, and will want to do the best for their child.
-These kinds of comments will leave them feeling undermined.
+- Watch out for phrases like ‘Well we never did it like that…’ or ‘Don’t take any notice of that advice…’ or ‘It never did you any harm…’ Your grandchild’s parent has to find their own way, and will want to do the best for their child.
+These kinds of comments may leave them feeling undermined.

 This film highlights all the positive aspects of being a grandparent: